You are here

-If you’re interested in learning about DC’s African American heritage, start your exploration with a visit to the Smithsonian Institution’s Anacostia Community Museum.
-Located in a historic African American neighborhood southeast of the Capitol, the museum houses a collection of approximately 6,000 objects dating back to the early 1800s.
-The history of this neighborhood – home to orator and abolitionist Frederick Douglass – is explored throughout the museum.
+Start your exploration with a visit to the Smithsonian Institution’s Anacostia Community Museum.
+Located in the historic African American neighborhood southeast of the Capitol called Anacostia, the museum houses a collection of approximately 6,000 objects dating back to the early 1800s.
+The history of this neighborhood – home to orator and abolitionist Frederick Douglass – is directly tied to the museum.